Dimitrios S. Nikolopoulos

 I am the John W. Hancock Professor of Engineering and Professor of Computer Science at Virginia Tech.
 I am a faculty member of the Computing Systems and High Performance Computing research areas in Computer Science at VT.
 My research explores how software at the system level can improve the efficiency, performance, and dependability of distributed computing systems, datacenters and supercomputers.
 My core expertise is in memory management and resource allocation, two areas where I have also transferred knowledge to major computing technology companies including IBM and SAP.

 I was Royal Society Wolfson Research Fellow in the United Kingdom form 2015 to 2020.
 I am a recipient of the NSF CAREER Award, the DOE CAREER Award, the IBM Faculty Award, the SFI-DEL Investigator Award and Best Paper Awards from some of the premier IEEE and ACM conferences in my area, including SC, PPoPP, and IPDPS.
 I am a Distinguished Member of the ACM for outstanding scientific contributions to computing, Fellow of the Institute of Engineering Technology (FIET), Fellow of the British Computer Society (FBCS), and Senior Member of the IEEE.
 My research has been supported with extensive funding ($38.9m as Principal Investigator and $101.7m as a CoInvestigator) awarded competitively from NSF, DOE, EPSRC, SFI, NI DfE, Royal Academy of Engineering, Royal Society, the European Commission, IBM, SAP and Intel.

 I am a passionate about mentoring and educating students.
 I have advised or co-advised 28 PhD students and 16 post-doctoral research fellows over my career.

 I am doing editorial service for four leading journals in my field.
 Recently, I received Awards of Editorial Excellence from both IEEE (Transactions on Parallel and Distribute Systems) and Elsevier (Sustainable Computing).
-I have also done extensive service service to my scientific community as steering committee member, chair, organizer, program chair or program committee member of more than 210 IEEE and ACM Conferences.
+I have done extensive service to my scientific community as steering committee member, chair, organizer, program chair or program committee member of more than 210 IEEE and ACM Conferences.